-Rise of Overlanding.
-Combining off-road driving with backcountry lifestyle activities, such as camping, hiking, kayaking and mountain biking, we believe that overlanding has driven a new niche in the light truck, SUV and CUV segment for enthusiasts and light truck manufacturers, which is expected to directly benefit our Rhino-Rack, MAXTRAX and TRED brands.
-Per SEMA, overlanding, loosely defined, is the practice of exploring the backcountry in a purpose-built vehicle - generally, a high-clearance four-wheel drive - that is equipped to allow its occupants to remain self-sufficient for periods of time ranging from a few days to several weeks.
-Overlanding originated in Australia, with popularity in South America and sub-Saharan Africa, but its popularity in North America has grown over the past decade.
+Rise of Overlanding and Off-Roading.
+Combining off-road driving with backcountry lifestyle activities, such as camping, hiking, kayaking and mountain biking, we believe that overlanding has driven a new niche in the light truck, SUV and CUV segment for enthusiasts and light truck manufacturers, which is expected to directly benefit our Rhino-Rack, MAXTRAX, and TRED brands.